ai-cfia/dev-rel-docs/README.md

 **[Naming things](./Naming-Conventions/NAMING-RESOURCES.md)** - A document outlining standard naming conventions for resources.

+**[TypeScript Environment Variables Setup Guide](./TypeScript-EnvironmentVariables/ENVIRONMENT-VARIABLES-SETUP.md)** - Documentation that provides step-by-step instructions on how to set up and effectively manage environment variables in a TypeScript project.
+The guide emphasizes best practices, security considerations, and offers a structured approach to seamlessly integrate environment variables into your development workflow.

 ---

 We hope you find the Developer Relative Documentation helpful and engaging.
 If you have any questions or need assistance, please reach out to the Ai-CFIA team.